cdown/chrisdown.name/_posts/2020-01-13-1195725856-and-friends-the-origins-of-mysterious-numbers.md

 `ntohl` converts a uint from network byte ordering to the host's byte ordering.
-The bitwise `AND` with `RPC_FRAGMENT_SIZE_MASK` results in only some of the data being retained, and looking at the definition show us how many bits that
+The bitwise `AND` with `RPC_FRAGMENT_SIZE_MASK` results in only some of the data being retained, and looking at the definition shows us how many bits that
 is:

 {% highlight c %}